yevgeniusr/voting_bot/README.md

 Create a file called `creds.py` in the same directory as `voting-bot.py`.

-Add a line with your discord bot token like this:
+Add a line to `creds.py` with your discord bot token like this:

 ```python
 bot_token = "YOUR_DISCORD_BOT_TOKEN_HERE"
 ```

+The `creds.py` file has obviously/deliberately not been pushed to GH for security reasons (it's' been added to the `.gitignore` so it won't be pushed).

 To get the actual, correct bot token value, ask anyone on the Discord server, preferably *theratulz* or *KnifeAndFawkes* or *anattaguy*.